C-section or vaginal delivery :

 making an informed choice !

-An international research project on the appropriate use to cesarean section : how to make the right decision?
+An international research project on the appropriate use of cesarean section : how to make the right decision?

 An international research project on the appropriate use to cesarean section: how to make the right decision?